-Seek advice from your dance teacher, check out a few of our fpicks, and only then get to shopping.
-Get your wallet, too, because some of these might break the bank.
+Remember, your feet are your foundation.
+The right shoes will provide support, protection, and balance.
+Seek advice from your dance teacher, check out our top picks, and get ready—because some of these might break the bank!

 1. Bloch Performa pointe shoes